-Advanced graduate students advising theses in 2018-2019:
+Advanced graduate students advising theses in 2019-2020:

 I study comparative politics, with emphasis on incumbent authoritarian survival and state violence.
 More specifically, my research concerns the difficulties faced by authoritarian incumbents in devising strategies to dominate, suppress and coerce their numerically superior publics.
 I’d be very happy to advise qualitative theses related to authoritarianism, state capacity, armed movements, and bloody politics in general.
-I would also be open to advising dissertations regarding constitutional order and subnational authoritarianism.
+I would also be open to advising theses regarding constitutional order and subnational authoritarianism.

 I study the relationship between organized crime and the state.
 My research focuses on urban crime, violence, and corruption in Latin America, and how they affect development.
 I would be happy to advise students that study organized crime or policing anywhere in the world.
 My other substantive interests include challenges to the rule of law and democracy, and I would be happy to advise students on these topics as well.
 I speak Spanish and Portuguese fluently.